Scroll To Top

 McVilly Pearce Number 184

-2 June 1937 – 13 January 2026 (also referred to as David Rattray-Smith in school records)
+2 June 1937 – 13 January 2026 (also referred to as David Rattray-Smith in school records due to the surname adopted by his mother and step father)

 However, these days he is best remembered as one of the great club and state administrators and key local and national rowing umpire.

 Rowing Tasmania was blessed to have his services as an office bearer, specifically as a long serving secretary and treasurer, as a regatta organiser and umpire.
 He was a Rowing Tasmania member from 1963 to 1993, holding executive roles as either secretary or treasurer from 1976 to 1993.
-He chaired the association from1982 to 1984.
+He chaired the association from 1982 to 1984.
 His 30 years of service at a high level was recognised with life membership in 1990.

 He supported the development of the Lake Barrington course and the 1990 World Rowing Championships, both of which are key parts of Australian rowing development and history.
+He was the President of Rowing Tasmania when the Lake Barrington course development was approved.

 1987 ARC organising committee